White Sox vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will hand the ball to Shane McClanahan (4-0) for his sixth start of the season.
+- The Rays will send Zach Eflin (3-0) to the mound for his fourth start this season.

+- Eflin has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent